For The Love of Pete

 Go figure.

-She’d passed up two already opened luxury gifts and instead picked out the small subdued green package with a simple red bow, the surprise in her exaggerated rounded eyes as she pulled out the keys just shy of genuine.
+When it’d been her turn, she’d passed up two already opened luxury gifts and instead picked out a small subdued green package with a simple red bow.
+The surprise in her exaggerated rounded eyes as she pulled out the keys had been just shy of genuine.

 Almost as if she’d known what had been inside.